Rayaru Bandaru Mavana Manege

 Rayaru Bandaru Mavana Manege is a 1993 Indian Kannada-language romantic drama film directed by Dwarakish and produced by P. Balaram.
 The film stars Vishnuvardhan along with Dolly Minhas and Bindiya.
 The music is scored by Raj–Koti and audio by Lahari Music.

 The film is a remake of director Priyadarshan's Malayalam film Chithram (1988) starring Mohanlal and Ranjini.
+Dwarakish who also had the copyrights for the Tamil version exchanged it in lieu of Kannada rights of Mr. India.